Brexit damage: Is EU exit now hitting UK's economy harder than COVID?

 Brexit damage: Is EU exit now hitting UK's economy harder than COVID?Comments

-The British opposition leader Sir Keir Starmer has said there is no going back on Brexit, in a speech on Monday night.
+The British opposition leader Sir Keir Starmer has said there is no going back on Brexit, in a speech earlier this week.

 Instead, he offered a new slogan as part of a drive to ensure Britain thrives: "Make Brexit Work".